 In addition, as part of their clinical work, the students will be given the opportunity to develop their physical examination skills, particularly those aspects of the physical exam most related to the care of surgical patients.
 The students will also be given the opportunity to present cases to other team members, to help them to develop the qualities of concision and focus.

-The students must also be given the opportunity to apply all of the skills and knowledge gained during the course of the clerkship, and development treatment plans for those patients that they follow.
+The students will also be asked to apply the skills and knowledge gained during the course of the clerkship and develop treatment plans for patients that they follow.

 Clerkship Changes Made Based on Feedback